DrVoyager/Encloak-new/SGX/readme.md

     $ cd EnhancedSGX/
     $ make
     $ ./app #(optional)
     # for hadoop case
     $ cp libSGX.so ~/hadoop/lib/native/Linux-amd64-64
     $ cp enclave.signed.so ~/hadoop/lib/native/Linux-amd64-64
     $ cp enclave.so ~/hadoop/lib/native/Linux-amd64-64
-NOTE: *.so should be in the same dir on every nodes in the cluster.(scp)
+NOTE: The value of **tmpe** in line 167 of **EnhancedSGX/App/SGX_setting/SGX_setting.cpp** should be consistent with the actual location in the project.
+And *.so should be in the same dir on every nodes in the cluster.(scp)